bonomip/mySpesa/README.md

 # mySpesa

-A small app to improve supply management using SQLite and a simply GUI interface composed of PikerView, TableView, Buttons and Texfield.
+A small utility application made in XCode with SQLite.

+# Info

+Developed on behalf of a company in order to simplify and speed up stock refueling

+Started in 2016.